Luke Fenhaus: NASCAR Craftsman Truck Series

 In 2024, it was revealed that Fenhaus would make his debut in the NASCAR Craftsman Truck Series at World Wide Technology Raceway, driving the No. 66 Ford for ThorSport Racing, where he finished in tenth place.
 He then ran the races at Pocono Raceway and Lucas Oil Indianapolis Raceway Park, finishing twenty-second and seventh respectively.

-In 2025, it was announced that Fenhaus will run another partial Truck Series schedule with ThorSport in the No. 66, this time in eleven races.
+In 2025, it was announced that Fenhaus would run another partial Truck Series schedule with ThorSport in the No. 66, this time in eleven races.
 At Michigan, Fenhaus would score his first career pole and would earn his best career finish of third-place.

+NASCAR O'Reilly Auto Parts Series

+On January 27, 2026, it was announced that Fenhaus would attempt to make his debut in the NASCAR O'Reilly Auto Parts Series at Daytona International Speedway, driving the No. 5 Ford for Hettinger Racing.

 Personal life

 Fenhaus's cousin, father, and grandfather raced snowmobiles on ice oval tracks, and he started his racing career by racing snowmobiles before racing on pavement.
 He was inspired by drivers Tim Sauter (from watching him race at State Park Speedway) and Kevin Harvick (which is why he chose to race the No. 4 in late models and uses the same font that Harvick does in the Cup Series).

 In 2022, Fenhaus graduated early from Wausau East High School and moved from Wisconsin to North Carolina (where NASCAR teams are located).